Aneelaagha/Paperly/README.md

 Once installed, Paperly injects a minimal script into webpages you visit, enabling the following functionality:

-- 🔍 **Summarize** – Extracts the main ideas from long articles using Gemini Nano’s built-in summarization model
+- 🔍 **Summarize** – Extracts the main ideas from long articles using Summarizer API
-- ✍️ **Rewrite** – Transforms complex or academic text into clear, natural language using local AI prompts
+- ✍️ **Rewrite** – Transforms complex or academic text into clear, natural language using  Rewriter API
-- 🌐 **Translate** – Uses Chrome's native AI translation capabilities for quick and accurate language conversion
+- 🌐 **Translate** – Uses translator API and translate text into your preferred language.
-- 📚 **Cite** – Automatically formats selected content into proper citations (APA, MLA, or Chicago) using pre-defined local templates
+- 📚 **Cite** – Paperly uses custom JavaScript functions to generate **APA**, **MLA**, and **Chicago** citations.
+It extracts metadata from the webpage (author, title, date) using HTML meta tags and content structure, then formats it using local logic — all without any external API calls.

 All processing happens **locally in your browser** using Chrome’s built-in capabilities.
 This ensures:
 - ✅ Full offline functionality